The Suffolk Miracle - Syzewell Gap

 Other points -.

-• We will be starting dancing at 19:30 and finishing at 21:45 because we have to be out of the car park by 22:30
+• We start dancing at 19:30 and finish at 21:45 because we have to be out of the car park by 22:30

 • There is no bar at the hall but there is a kitchen with mugs, kettles and glasses.
 You are welcome to bring your own drinks, including tea and coffee but please wash up at the end!